Published November 16, 2022

 James saw Rutgers as an outstanding value, teaching law students in a pragmatic and real-world way.
 “Sometimes law school teaches you in this theoretical realm where it’s like a big puzzle, but I really thought Rutgers prepared you for being an effective lawyer,” he says.
 “I would not be able to do what I do today had I not attended Rutgers Law.”

 As grateful as James is to Rutgers Law, his alma mater is equally grateful to him and Sharon.
-Friedman says the Maida Public Interest Fellowship Program has bolstered the law school’s national reputation and enhanced recruitment efforts.
+Friedman says the Maida Public Interest Fellowships Program has bolstered the law school’s national reputation and enhanced recruitment efforts.
 The Law School’s Social Justice Scholars Program, a community within a community, nurtures students who want to pursue public interest careers by guaranteeing summer stipends, made possible by the Maidas.

 Working at the SEC this summer allowed me to combine my passion for financial literacy and protecting minority communities with real-world legal experience.
 At the Division of Enforcement, I assisted brilliant attorneys in uncovering fraud and bringing enforcement actions against people and entities that financially devastated many individuals.